Maarimar/love-planet-earth/README.md

 # love-planet-earth
-Capstone project for App Academy open using CSS and HTML
+basic web page using CSS and HTML